Antje Vollmer: Later life

 In 2009, Vollmer was awarded the Mercator Visiting Professorship for Political Management at the Universität Essen-Duisburg's NRW School of Governance.
 She gave both seminars and lectures at the university.

 Vollmer was one of the first signatories of an open letter on the German position on the Russo-Ukrainian War, published in the magazine EMMA in April 2022, which called on Chancellor Olaf Scholz to not supply Ukraine with offensive weapons during the Russian invasion of Ukraine and to do everything he could to end the war, in order to prevent an escalation of the conflict into "a third world war".

 Personal life

 In 1979, Vollmer gave birth to a son, Johann, whom she raised as a single mother.

-Vollmer died on 15 March 2023, at the age of 79.
+Vollmer died on 15 March 2023, at age 79.

-Katrin Göring-Eckardt, vice president of the Bundestag then, summarised: "She was there from the beginning and fought through much of what we benefit from today.
+Katrin Göring-Eckardt, vice president of the Bundestag then, said of Vollmer, "She was there from the beginning and fought through much of what we benefit from today.
 And she kept her own head, unbending!" ("Sie war von Beginn an dabei und hat Vieles von dem durchgekämpft, wovon wir heute profitieren.
 Und sie hat ihren eigenen Kopf behalten, unbeugsam!)